fraserharris/threading-extensions/README.md

 Some useful, well-tested extensions of [threading.Thread](https://docs.python.org/2/library/threading.html#thread-objects).
 Tested for Python 2.7.

 ## StoppableThread
 Thread with internal stop event.
-To properly work, the `run` method or `target` function MUST check for changes in the stop event.
+To properly work, the `run` method or `target` function MUST check for changes in the stop [threading.Event](https://docs.python.org/2/library/threading.html#event-objects).
 - If using `run` method, periodically check if <threading.Event> `self._stop` is set: `self._stop.is_set()`
 - If using `target` argument, a <threading.Event> will be passed in as the last positional argument.